momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

         raise MalformedDataError()
 ```

 Suddenly I'm getting a MalformedDataError on every run of this function...
 I'm I missing the file?
 Is it formatted correctly?
-Eventually, in a hypothetical debugging session, I'd read closely and add some print statments and figure out that I accidentally used the wrong json load function: `load` and `loads` are sneakily similar.
+Eventually, in a hypothetical debugging session, I'd read closely and add some print statements and figure out that I accidentally used the wrong json load function: `load` and `loads` are sneakily similar.

 The general try/except is disguising what is clearly a third kind of issue - a bug within *my* code, locally in this function.
 Try as I might, the first draft of my code regularly has this kind of "dumb" mistake.
 Things like misspellings or wrong parameter order are really hard for humans to catch in code review, so we want to fail local bugs early and loudly.

 ***
 ##### Aside: Exception hierarchies
 The possibility of conflating two problems that raise the same exception, but need to be handled differently, is a nerve-wracking part of Python.
 Say my typo had caused a `TypeError` in line 16 of the 2nd code snippet, by, for example, trying to index with a mutable type, `return data[['foo']]`.
-Even if I tried to swith to a `excpet TypeError` around just that line, in case the JSON object was not a dict, the local-code bug would not be uniquely identified.
+Even if I tried to switch to a `except TypeError` around just that line, in case the JSON object was not a dict, the local-code bug would not be uniquely identified.

 Conversely, when I write my own libraries, it can be overwhelming to decide whether two situations actually merit the same exception.
 If I found a list instead of a dict, I could raise `TypeError`, which is builtin and seems self-explanatory, but might get mixed up with thousands of other `TypeError`s from other parts of the stack.
 Or I could a custom exception `WrongJSONObjectError`, but then I have to import it into other modules to catch it, and if I make too many my library can become bloated.

 ***

 I could rabbit-hole further on this code, exploring more potential configurations.
 Maybe I should check the type of `foo` before returning.
 Maybe I could try to catch only the errors I definitely know aren't my fault, and then stick a pass and retry in there in case there's some transient error.
 Hey, `filename` me be on a network drive and connectivity is flaky.
-The proliferation is expoenential, so it's time to get axiomatic.
+The proliferation is huge, so it's time to get axiomatic.

 It's worth noting that all of the above full examples pass a standard pep8 linter.
 They are all patterns that I've seen somewhere in thoroughly tested and used production code, and they can be made to work.
 But the question I want to answer is, what are the best practices to make code as correct, readable, and maintainable as possible?